 If these drugs are no longer working, other targeted drugs, such as regorafenib (Stivarga), cabozantinib (Cabometyx), or ramucirumab (Cyramza) are possible options.
 Immunotherapy drugs such as pembrolizumab (Keytruda), or nivolumab (Opdivo) combined with ipilimumab (Yervoy), might also be helpful.

 As with unresectable liver cancer that has not spread, clinical trials of newer targeted therapies, immunotherapy, new approaches to chemotherapy (new drugs and ways to deliver chemotherapy), new forms of radiation therapy, and other new treatments may be helpful.
 These clinical trials are also important for improving the outcome for future patients.

 Treatments such as radiation might also be used to help relieve pain and other symptoms.
 Please be sure to discuss any symptoms you have with your cancer team, so they can treat them effectively.

 Cancer that comes back after treatment is called recurrent.
 Recurrence can be local (in or near the same place it started) or distant (spread to organs such as the lungs or bone).
 Treatment of liver cancer that returns after initial therapy depends on many factors, including where it comes back, the type of initial treatment, and how well the liver is functioning.
-Patients with localized resectable disease that recurs in the liver might be eligible for further surgery or local treatments like ablation or embolization.
-If the cancer is widespread, targeted therapy or chemotherapy drugs may be options.
-Patients may also wish to ask their doctor whether a clinical trial may be right for them.

 Treatment can also be given to relieve pain and other side effects.
 Please be sure to discuss any symptoms you have with your cancer care team, so they may be treated effectively.